 While your soup is simmering away, you can get your toppings ready.
 We used a chiffonade of mint.
 Just take a few mint leaves, lay them on top of each other and roll them lengthwise.
 Cut across in very fine slices.
 Use your sharpest chef knife for this.
 We used Clayton’s favorite new knife for it.
 He loves good cooking knives and hasn’t stopped using this one since he got it.
 When you’re ready to serve the soup, puree it in a blender.
 We used our Vitamix on the puree setting, but if you prefer, you can also use an immersion blender.
 Just be careful not to hurt the inside of your pan if you’re using an enameled dutch oven.

-We served our soup in these beautiful bowls by Juliska and topped it with a big spoonful of yogurt and the mint.
+We served our soup topped with a big spoonful of yogurt and mint.
 The yogurt adds some creaminess and richness, and the mint adds a fresh pop of flavor.
 A perfect summer lunch!

 - ¼ cup olive oil

 - 2 garlic cloves, peeled

 - ¼ teaspoon cayenne pepper, more to taste

 - 5-7 assortment of summer squash, depending on size

 - yogurt, for serving